AbdullahOO7/VideoEditorSwifty/README.md

 	2. Rearrange a video around a pivot
 	3. Trim a part of a video
 	4. Change speed of a video
-	5. Add effects to a video
+	5. Add effects to a video (At current video playing time for 2 seconds)
-	6. Add text overlay to a video
+	6. Add text overlay to a video (At current video playing time for 2 seconds)
-	7. Add stickers overlay to a video
+	7. Add stickers overlay to a video (At current video playing time for 2 seconds)

     - Haven’t implemented functionalities:
 	1. Reverse a video